India's Lava looks to corner a third of feature phone market

 The company will launch 4G feature phones in the effort to take its market share in the segment to 35% within a year, up from 26% now, said Sunil Raina, the president and business head of Lava International.

-The firm wants to "come to a very dominant position" in this segment, he added.
+The firm wants to "come to a very dominant position" in this segment, he told Reuters in an interview.

 Research firm Counterpoint estimates that Lava has a share of less than 1% in the world's second-biggest smartphone market, with 650 million such devices.